mastodon/documentation/content/en/methods/oauth.md

 : Boolean.
 Forces the user to re-login, which is necessary for authorizing with multiple accounts from the same instance.

 lang
 : String.
-The ISO 639-1 two-letter language code to use while rendering the authorization form.
+The well-formed BCP 47 language tag (parts other than language subtag may be discarded by the system) to use while rendering the authorization form.

 #### Response
 ##### 200: OK